sushmitha10500/Conversational-AI-Agent-Using-PhiData-and-OpenAI-GPT-4.o/README.md

 --------------
 This project demonstrates the creation of a stateful conversational agent using the PhiData framework combined with OpenAI’s GPT-4o model.
 The agent is designed to respond to user inputs intelligently, with optional memory, markdown support, and system-level instructions.

+Built a GPT-4o-powered conversational agent using the Phi framework and OpenAIChat module.

+Managed dialogue, memory, markdown formatting, and tool integration through the Agent object.

+Enabled intelligent, concise interactions using agentic reasoning and LLM capabilities.

+Demonstrated a lightweight, extensible architecture for LLM-powered conversational AI.

 -------------------------------------------------------------------------------------------
 🚀 Overview
 ---------------